NHSDigital/nhs-notify-web-cms/docs/pages/about/direct-messaging.md

 **1. Time sensitive NHS app messages should fallback when:**

 - a recipient does not have the NHS App
-- a 'notified' status is not received within 1 hour
 - the message is not read by the recipient within 4 hours

 **2. Bulk NHS App messages should fallback when:**

 - a recipient does not have the NHS App
-- a 'notified' status is not received within 1 hour
 - the message is not read by the recipient within 24 hours

 **3. Acute secondary care appointment NHS App messages should fallback when:**

 - a recipient does not have the NHS App
-- a 'notified' status is not received within 1 hour
-- the message is not read by the recipient within 4, 12 or 24 hours
+- the message is not read by the recipient within 4 or 24 hours

 ## Using the NHS App for patient journeys